eclipse-hono/hono/site/content/architecture/component-view/Component-View.md

 {{< figure src="../Top-Level.jpg" >}}

 The *MQTT* and *Rest Protocol Adapters* use the *Device Registry* to assert the registration status of *Devices* connecting to the adapters.
-The *Device Registry* issues a token asserting the status which the protocol adapters include when forwarding telemetry data and events to the *Hono Server* component.
-The *Hono Server* verifies the device registration status by means of validating the token and forwards the messages to the downstream *AMQP 1.0 Messaging Network* for delivery to consuming *Business Applications*.
+The *Device Registry* issues a token asserting the status which the protocol adapters include when forwarding telemetry data and events to the *Hono Messaging* component.
+The *Hono Messaging* component verifies the device registration status by means of validating the token and forwards the messages to the downstream *AMQP 1.0 Messaging Network* for delivery to *Business Applications*.

-Both *Hono Server* and *Device Registry* use the *Auth Server* to authenticate the protocol adapters during connection establishment.
+Both *Hono Messaging* and *Device Registry* use the *Auth Server* to authenticate the protocol adapters during connection establishment.

 All interactions between the components are abased on AMQP 1.0 message exchanges as defined by the [Device Registration API]({{< relref "api/Device-Registration-API.md" >}}), [Telemetry API]({{< relref "api/Telemetry-API.md" >}}) and [Event API]({{< relref "api/Event-API.md" >}}).

-## Hono Server
+## Hono Messaging

-The diagram below provides an overview of the *Hono Server* component's internal structure.
+The diagram below provides an overview of the *Hono Messaging* component's internal structure.

-{{< figure src="../Hono-Server.jpg" width="80%" >}}
+{{< figure src="../Hono-Messaging.jpg" width="80%" >}}

-Hono Server implements both the Telemetry as well as the Event API.
-Clients opening a connection to *HonoServer* are authenticated by means of an external service accessed via the *Auth* port.
+Hono Messaging implements both the Telemetry as well as the Event API.
+Clients opening a connection to *HonoMessaging* are authenticated by means of an implementation of the Authentication API.
 Messages received from a client are validated by the *TelemetryEndpoint* and *EventEndpoint* correspondingly.
 The messages' format is checked for compliance with the APIs and the message originator's registration status is verified by means of a JSON Web Token (JWT) included in the message application properties.
 Finally, the messages are forwarded to a downstream component by the *ForwardingTelemetryDownstreamAdapter* and *ForwardingEventDownstreamAdapter* respectively.

 ## Device Registry